DHP-stottepakke/pages/pages/dmp_knowledge_base/1_data_description.md

 A list of preferred file formats for common data types are given by Data Archiving and Networked Services (DANS) at https://dans.knaw.nl/en/file-formats/

 Be aware that what is appropriate file formats may depend on the phase of the project.
 In the active phase both open and proprietary formats can be appropriate.
 In the medium-term storage open formats are to be preferred - beware e.g. the danger of license loss for proprietary software.
-And for long-term preservation choose strictly open formats.
-Conversion strategies should be described.
+For long-term preservation choose strictly open formats if possible, and conversion strategies should be described.

 > 1b.5\
 Give details on the volumes (they can be expressed in storage space required (bytes), and/or in numbers of objects, files, rows, and columns).